NicholasLin718/Party-Planner/README.md

-# 📅 Party Planner: Never struggle to plan an event with friends again.
+# 📅 Party Planner: The easy way to plan an event.

 ## How it works